Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 Street Performance

-The narrow callejones (alleyways) of central Guanajuato are full of buskers, costumed mimes, mariachis, and impromptu performance throughout the festival.
-Walking the streets between scheduled events is half the fun.
+The narrow callejones of central Guanajuato fill with buskers, costumed mimes, mariachis, and impromptu balcony singers.
+Walking between scheduled events is half the magic.

 Mexican Folk Dance

-Free folk dance performances on weekends in Plaza San Fernando.
-Kids love the costumes and movement.
+Free folk dance on weekends in Plaza San Fernando.
+Kids fall hard for the costumes.

 Children's Programming

-The festival publishes a separate "Cervantino Niño" mini-program of explicitly kid-targeted shows: puppet shows, theater for children, interactive workshops, kid-led music.
-Check the festival website (festivalcervantino.gob.mx) starting in August for the year's program.
+The festival publishes a separate "Cervantino Niño" mini-program.
+Puppet shows, kid-targeted theater, hands-on workshops, kid-led music.
+Check festivalcervantino.gob.mx starting in August.

 What to Skip with Kids